 The Alaska Municipal Bond Bank (Bond Bank) was created as a public corporation by the State in 1975 for the purpose of lending money to Alaska's governmental units for their capital projects.
 Additional authority has been provided to the Bond Bank to lend money to Joint Insurance Associations, the University of Alaska, Joint Action Agencies, and Regional Health Organizations.
-The Bond Bank is empowered to issue a certain amount of bonds for categories of borrowers, the proceeds of which are used to purchase bonds, notes, certificates of participation, or other legal obligations of authorized borrowers.
+The Bond Bank is empowered to issue specific amounts of bonds for different categories of borrowers, the proceeds of which are used to purchase bonds, notes, certificates of participation, or other legal obligations of authorized borrowers.
 All of the Bond Bank's publicly offered bonds maintain a Capital Reserve Fund with the State's moral obligation attached.
 The Bond Bank has covenanted to notify the State legislature of any failure to maintain the capital reserve fund at their required levels.
 The State legislature may appropriate funds to the Bond Bank to restore capital reserve funds to required amounts.
 (See "Moral Obligation Debt").
+The Bond Bank has also covenanted to seek an annual appropriation from the State of Alaska to replenish the reserve funds to their required amounts in the event of a deficiency due to a borrower default.
+The Bond Bank has been successful in obtaining this appropriation since 2009.
 The Coastal Energy Loan Program notes issued privately through the National Oceanic and Atmospheric Administration do not have a claim on any capital reserve funds of the Bond Bank and are payable solely from the payments of the municipalities participating in the Program.